-I've got almost 11 years of experience visiting art museums with my kids, as well as with friends and their kids.
+I've got over 11 years of experience visiting art museums with my kids, as well as with friends and their kids.
 Today, I'm sharing everything I've learned!

 Don't be intimidated to take your kids to the museum.
 Yes, it might be a little hard to keep them semi-quiet and calm, but in the end it's so worth it.
 With a little planning, it can be a fun and memorable day for everyone.
 Here are my best tips:

 I have arrived at a museum only to be informed by the parking attendant that they are closed on Tuesdays.
 Don't let this happen to you.